Mining Intelligence and News

 Mineralization

 The Bolivar system is a network epigenetic hydrothermal base metal type veins and faults filled mineralization hosted within a variety of lithologies from volcanic tuffs to sedimentary packages.
-The main mineral assemblages are composed of sphalerite, marmatite, galena, silver rich galena and silver sulfosalts.
+The main mineral assemblages are composed of sphalerite, marmatite, galena, silver-rich galena and silver sulfosalts.
 The resources are usually based on multiple structures containing several veins.
-The typical dimensions of these structures ~500 m in length and ~450 m depth profile with mineralization continuing to be open at depth with vein widths of between 0.2 m - 4.0 m.
+The typical dimensions of these structures are ~500 m in length and ~450 m in depth with mineralization continuing to be open at depth with vein widths of between 0.2 m - 4.0 m.

 The Pomabamba mineralization corridor has a simplified mineral paragenesis of sphalerite – pyrite – sulfosalt type of Ag-Pb-Sn that differs from the Rosario mineralization corridor whose paragenesis is sphalerite – galena – pyrite – siderite.
 This allows one to conclude that there is a lateral zone in the mineralization that corresponds to the central part of the deposit termed the Pomabamba corridor.